Let’s start from the beginning.

 T&C’s events are never boring, always innovative and often educational and there was no exception with CRUSH!

-18th Street was interested in creating a complementary fundraising event to their successful BAM Festival (also produced by T&C) that involved wine and restaurant bites instead of craft beer.
+18th Street was interested in creating a complementary fundraising event to their successful Beer, Art and Music Festival (also produced by T&C) that involved wine and restaurant bites instead of craft beer.
 We first dream up of what’s possible before reining things back into a doable event that meets the client’s goals and budget.
 For CRUSH we focused on a unique mixture of wine, food sampling, open galleries, live and original music as well as 20 minute crash courses on topics including the basics of wine tasting and how to make ricotta cheese.

 With ideas and concepts gained from preliminary meetings, our talented designer set out to create the look for the first round of postcards and posters that would eventually become more detailed as vendors were secured.
 Over several months T&C worked with Edible Westside staff to secure wineries, wine experts, restaurants, chefs and musicians for the event.
 Then the “buzz” began.
 Press releases were written and disseminated, marketing avenues secured and materials were distributed.
 Online sales were set up, marketed and closely monitored by T&C until the day of the event.
 All customer inquiries were addressed in a timely manner by T&C.